The Middleburg Film Festival offers four days of fantastic films in a

 And where better to host a film festival than Middleburg, Virginia, one of the most beautiful places on earth?

-Middleburg has been my home for nearly 20 years.
+Middleburg has been my home for more than 20 years.
 I'm honored to give people from all over the world one more reason to visit this very special region.
 And I’m delighted that the Middleburg community will have the opportunity to experience some truly extraordinary films together.

 Sheila C. Johnson